crholm/raz.sh/data/blog/2025-05-02_the_mcp_bandwagon.md

 very
 much the case of MCP.
 Looking at the transport protocol you kind of get where there comming from, if their intention is to build out LLM tools for coding on your laptop.
-You probably are looking at the local IDEA,(or let's be real, Cursor or Windsurf)and how to have the LLM interact with the local file system, your databases, your editor and so on
+You probably are looking at the local IDEA (or let's be real, Cursor or Windsurf) and how to have the LLM interact with the local file system, your databases, your editor, your language server and so on

-There are essentially two main transport protocols (or three if you count SSE and _Streamable HTTP_ as seperate).
+There are essentially two main transport protocols (or three).
-Its stdio and "Something over HTTP we didn't relly put that much thought into, but the web seems to bw a thing."
+Its stdio and "Something over HTTP we didn't really put that much thought into, but the web seems to be a thing probably should support."

 ### Stdio

-Using std**io** is essentially to start a local MCP Server, hooking up std-out and std-in pipes from the server to the client and start sending json.
+Using std**io** is essentially to start a local MCP Server, hooking up `std-out` and `std-in` pipes from the server to the client and start sending json.
+This is not really the way things are usually done in unix/linux land.
+Using them for bidirectional communication kind of breaks the classic pipe pattern.
+When bidirectional communication is needed, we usually reach for a socket.

-Kind of sounds like a socket...
+Kind of sounds like someone were looking for a socket

 ### SSE / Streamable HTTP